snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 PS C:\>
 ```

 We can also import a PowerShell module directly as follows.
 In the following we will import the functions/cmdlets from the module PowerSploit.psd1.
+To install a PowerShelll module you must run the command in an PowerShell with administrator/root level privileges.
 ```powershell
 PS C:\> Import-Module .\PowerSploit.psd1
 ```